 Geiger, K. (2006).
 Effects of parenting styles on the racial achievement gap.

-Titles of Senior Theses supervised by Prof. Chang
+Titles of Senior Theses supervised by Prof. Casserly

-Supervised by Prof. Chang and Prof. Sarah Raskin --
+Supervised by Prof. Casserly and Prof. David Reuman

 Owarish-Gross, J. (2012).
 Do gender and relationship composition affect college students’ perceptions of intimate partner violence severity?